simonoxen/plastimatch/doc/sphinx/plastimatch.rst

  Usage: plastimatch add [options] input_file [input_file ...]
  Options:
-      --average        produce an output file which is the average of the input files (if no weights are specified), or multiply the weights by 1/n
+   --average        produce an output file which is the average of the
-  -h, --help           display this help message
-      --output <arg>   output image
+                     input files (if no weights are specified), or multiply the weights by 1/n --output <arg>   output image
-      --version        display the program version
-      --weight <arg>   specify a vector of weights; the images are multiplied by the weight prior to adding their values
+   --weight <arg>   specify a vector of weights; the images are
+                     multiplied by the weight prior to adding their values

 Examples
 ^^^^^^^^